With summer coming to an end in Elk River, now is a great time to get ahead on air conditioner maintenance.

 It’s not too late to have service done this fall—and we can get your furnace ready for heating season too.

-There’s also some upkeep you can do by yourself between professional tune-ups.
-You just need about an hour to wash your outdoor condenser unit, as well as a few components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?